lastlink/docs-1/03-developer/00-faq.md

 `always_populate_raw_post_data = -1`

 ### Server error occured!
 If you get "Server error occured!" the first time you try to login, it likely means that you missconfigured Apache2.
-Try adding *overrideAllow All* into your virtualHost.
+Try adding *AllowOverride All* into your virtualHost.

 ### MySQL Strict Mode
 Directus does not fully support Strict Mode due to limitations with the PDO and MySQL Drivers.
 Please disable MySQL Strict Mode before installation.